Kenneth W. Rendell: Jack the Ripper Diary

-Nevertheless, in 1993 Hyperion Press published The Diary of Jack the Ripper, which "included Rendell's full seven-page report to Time Warner Books that it was a hoax.
+In 1993 Rendell was enlisted to test the validity of what was purported to be the diary of Jack the Ripper.
+He concluded that it was a forgery.
+Hyperion Press published The Diary of Jack the Ripper, which "included Rendell's full seven-page report to Time Warner Books that it was a hoax.
 In a five-page rebuttal, the English publisher disagreed with all of his conclusions."